dd/Meringue/README.md

 	* A field for the drf serializer that returns a set of images (for example, a standard image and a double-sized image for a retina screen), as well as in different formats (for example, in the original format and in webp).
 * Functionality similar to that described in the previous paragraph only for video.
 * Functionality for loading private files available through [nginx internal](http://nginx.org/en/docs/http/ngx_http_core_module.html#internal).
+* Exception handler for drf that returns an error code in addition to the error text